Skip to content

 bash deploy/scripts/setup-env.sh

-Both options auto-generate an admin password (20 chars) and JWT secret (48 chars).
+Both modes auto-generate an admin password (20 chars) and JWT secret (48 chars).

 Important